spiceai/docs/spiceaidocs/docs/components/secret-stores/env/index.md

 ### Additional Parameters

 To load environment variables from a specific `.env` file, use the `file_path` parameter.
-This will not load environment variables from the default `.env` or `.env.local` files.
+When using specific environment variable file using `file_path` environment variables from the default `.env` or `.env.local` files will not be loaded.

 ```yaml
 secrets: